Decarbonization to Net Zero Strategy

 Decarbonization is a serious topic & has been the main subject of discussion in international panels

-obal Temperatures: Human activities, particularly the burning of fossil fuels, have caused atmospheric CO₂ levels to rise to their highest levels in 800,000 years.
-This has resulted in an alarming increase in global temperatures, with devastating consequences for ecosystems, economies, and communities.
+Anthropogenic activities, particularly the combustion of fossil fuels, have elevated atmospheric CO₂ concentrations to their highest levels in 800,000 years.
+This unprecedented rise has led to significant global temperature increases, posing severe risks to ecosystems, economies, and human well-being.

 Figure 01